-Peter Adamson’s global literary thriller, The Kennedy Moment, launched in the UK in February, is already attracting praise from around the world with readers praising ‘a great story and very moving’ and ‘an ingenious book that screams with relevance in this dark time of Trump and decline’.
+Peter Adamson’s global literary thriller, The Kennedy Moment, launched in the UK earlier this year and published in the US in October, is already attracting praise from around the world with readers praising ‘a great story and very moving’ and ‘an ingenious book that screams with relevance in this dark time of Trump and decline’.

 Myriad publishes award-winning literary fiction, graphic novels and political nonfiction, including the ground-breaking State of the World atlas series.
 Our bestselling authors include Dan Smith, crime writers Elizabeth Haynes and Lesley Thomson, and graphic authors Darryl Cunningham, Kate Evans and Una.
 We champion new and emerging authors through two work-in-progress competitions.
 Recently we merged with New Internationalist as part of a joint plan to expand, reach wider audiences and publish books that push boundaries and embrace diversity.